Contact us at Info@LisaGindiArt.com or at Lisa_Gindi@Yahoo.com

 Lisa Gindi Circa 1991

-Lisa pursued her dream of designing womens' wear while studying in Manhattan.
-She would commute by train to FIT from the Sheepshead Bay station and think of her next creative design.
-At 18 years of age she would borrow a car and go to Grand Street on the LES to purchase huge boxes of oversized mens' undershirts.
-She created a line of beach cover-ups using her sewing machine to sew elastic in them to make a hiked up,"skirt effect" and bought gallons of paint from Pearl Paint on Canal Street for the designs.
-As there was no selection of beach cover-ups in stores back in the day and knowing her particular clientele, Lisa specially catered to each one of her "ladies on the beach" and designed-to-order, unique, swim-suit cover-ups to satisfy each and every one of them.
-She learned it was only cost effective to color the shirts, herself, with dye.
+During her second year at college, Lisa was told she had to pay her own way through school, so, at 18 years of age Lisa would borrow her mom’s car and go to Grand Street on the Lower East Side.
+There, she would purchase huge boxes of oversized mens' undershirts, some v-neck and others, crew neck, as there were no beach coverups in those days in various sizes.
+She would see the women wearing button down men's dress shirts with over their swimsuits, mostly which did not look very comfortable for a day at the beach.
+In her attempt to create a cute and comfortable line of beach cover-ups, Lisa used her sewing machine to sew elastic in them to make a hiked up, "skirt effect" that looked like a cute tennis dress.
+She bought gallons of paint from Pearl Paint on Canal Street for the designs.
+Some years she would paint around fabric cut-outs that were ironed-on and other summers she would do graphic designs and city skylines.
+Her shirts had these foil mirrors that were like huge sequins and brought a nice pop of glamour to finish the look.
+As there were no variety of sizes for beach cover-ups in stores back in the day and knowing her particular clientele, Lisa specially catered to each one of her "ladies on the beach".....designed-to-order, unique, swim-suit cover-ups to satisfy each and every one of them.
+She learned it was only cost effective to color the shirts herself with the dye.
 A few times, young neighborhood children would ask, curiously, what she was doing with all the buckets outside the her home.
 They'd ask to come help with the tie dyes, squeezing out the colored water and removing the rubber bands, fascinated to see the bright, colored rings appear.

 Later, Lisa worked in a high school that was located in Park Slope, teaching fashion art, sports car illustration and african-mask art.
+And, her students did a “ Save The Animals” project art design.
 She would sell shirts during the summer when school was not in session.
 Her African art was displayed and raved about by Brooklyn And Staten Island Schools District Head, Michael Grandwitter, who praised, "we haven't seen anything like this in 30 years" !

-In South Florida, Lisa taught Math at a charter school, sold t-shirts she made at the famous Thunderbird Flea Market, as well as at The Delray Beach Market, and did furniture, vignette display at Baer's in Boca Raton.
+In South Florida, Lisa taught High School Math at a charter school, sold swimsuit coverups she made at the famous Thunderbird Flea Market, as well as at The Delray Beach Market, and did high-end, furniture-vignette display at Baer's in Boca Raton.

-In the early millennium, Lisa taught Regents Algebra, Geometry and Trigonometry that she had to learn on her own for a teaching job in a Public High School.
-In her math classes, the teens went through fashion magazines looking for their favorite brands, and devised wholesale and retail prices that they used in long, algebraic equations.
-They loved coming to math class because their favorite teacher was knowledgeable about their love of music, dance, and fashion trends, and of course, she was so fair with them and cared so much.
-One day, in 2008, a student looked up, admiringly, at this big, but lonely painting Lisa made, that was hanging next to the American flag ..........and, asked, "Ms. Gindi....you made that painting of the Twin Towers?
+In the early millennium, Lisa taught Regents Algebra, Geometry and Trigonometry that she had to learn on her own for a teaching job at Sheepshead Bay High School.
+Her bosses had her teach History, Science and English, as well.
+She would motivate her classes to solve difficult, regents-level, algebraic equations whereby matching rap, hip/hop and reggae lyrics to the operations.
+On other days, she'd have them draw and design posters, illustrating their own fashion companies.
+The teens went through fashion magazines, found their favorite brands, and devised wholesale and retail prices, along with marketing plans to sell their items.
+They often excelled due to the creative lessons she designed and were proud to decorate the classroom with their work.
+Once, a student, looked up, admiringly, at this big, but lonely painting Lisa made, that was hanging next to the flag ..........and, asked, "Ms. Gindi....you made that painting of the Twin Towers?
 It's "mad-cool"......How come you never became an artist?" ..............

 Sometimes I am asked why my fashion illustration paintings have no faces.
 My reply, …"the entire thing is the face.”